siberianfox/tinygwiki/Road-to-1.0.md

 Good ideas that can wait until later

 # Changelog
 I should have started this earlier.
-I'll keep a record of the tings that affect UIs and usage.
+I'll keep a record of the things that affect UIs and usage.
 I'm not trying to keep a complete record of changes in the internals.

 Changes in 353.xx builds
 * Changed JSON body name from "b" to "r" to avoid collision with "b" axis groups